-With busier schedules than ever, we can all agree on one thing: we have less time than ever, and we don't want to waste it waiting for someone to figure out how to use the office projector.
-Unfortunately, that hasn't stopped plenty of offices from cheaping out in this regard, or not doing their research, and investing in headaches for years to come.
-It's a new year, though, and that's as good an excuse as any to review our favorite options for your office's projector unit.
+Unfortunately, plenty of offices often cheap out in when buying business projectors, or not doing their research, and investing in headaches for years to come.
+So now is a good excuse as any to review our favorite options for your office's projector unit.

 If your meetings are never in the same location often, you're going to want a no-nonsense projector that's easy to carry.
-For that, we can recommend the Epson EX7235 Pro ($599.99, £385.24, AU$738.45).
-Weighing in at 5.29 pounds, and measuring 11.7" x 9.0" x 3.0" (W x D x H), it supports connecting via USB, WiFi, VGA, HDMI, or the mobile MHL.
+For that, we can recommend the Epson EB-S04.
+Weighing in at 2g pounds, and measuring 297 x 234 x 77mm, it also comes with a carry case included, which makes this a great business projector for people often out on the road.
+It supports connecting via USB, WiFi, VGA, HDMI, or the mobile MHL.
 Not only is it easy to move around with, it's extremely easy to use, so much so that booting and choosing your input source only took a mere 34 seconds in our testing.
 This is all with an intensely strong lamp, which maxes out at 3000 lumens.

 If you're looking to present in a bright room, or shopping with no worry about price, ViewSonic's Pro8600, weighing 8.5 pounds and measuring 13.1" x 10.4" x 4.3" (W x D x H), and Pro8520HD, also 8.5 pounds and a very similar 13.1" x 10.4" x 4.8" (W x D x H) are especially relevant.
 The Pro8600 retails for about $1700 (around £1125, AU$2068) online, and the Pro8520HD can be found online at a bump up to around $1799 (around £1190, AU$2188).